gauguri/CvJob/README.md

   "PreferredLocations": [ "Remote", "New York", "San Francisco", "Seattle", "Austin" ] }
 ```

+Update `ConnectionStrings:Default` to point at the SQL Server instance you want to use for storing resumes and job postings.

 Update the Fortune 500 CSV path, crawler limits, or preferred locations as needed. `data/fortune500.sample.csv` ships with ~20 example companies; replace with a full list for production usage.